kapi1525/NoiseExtension/readme.md

 ## Wiki / Help file

 I recently finaly created Noise Object wiki on github.
-Wiki is also automaticaly converted to help file that you can read offline, you can handy link to it in about page inside object properties.
+Wiki is also automaticaly converted to help file that you can read offline, you can find handy link to it in about page inside object properties.
 Note: currently this wiki/help file is very much work in progress, not everythings is documented yet.